thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 <center><b>4.
 The coordinate system</b></center>

 *Good to know!
-Back to our discussion, I assume projecting $u$ onto $v$ to obtain a scalar isn't really useful.
-What we want might be many such scalars from many different views at once?*
+Back to our discussion, I assume projecting $u$ onto $v$ to obtain a number isn't really useful.
+What we want might be many such numbers from many different views at once?*

 That's right.
 Let's say we project $u$ onto a bunch of vectors, e.g. three vectors $ \\{ v_1, v_2, v_3 \\} $, and thereby obtaining a list of numbers $[u^Tv_1, u^Tv_2, u^Tv_3]$, which is itself a vector as well!
 In other words, dot product is the building block of transforming one vector to another, thereby achieving a multi-dimensional change in perspective.